 Leesa is a leading brand in online mattresses and has made its name with its combination of latex-like foam and memory foam.
 The Leesa mattress is built with 3 layers.
-The top layer is 2” of Avena foam, which has more bounce than traditional memory foam while still being cushioning and contouring.
+The top layer is 2” of Premium Foam, which has more bounce than traditional memory foam while still being cushioning and contouring.
 Under this is 2” of memory foam that has a density of 3 PCF.
 The base layer is 6” of support polyfoam (1.8 PCF density).

 The Leesa comes with a 100-night sleep trial, and the company has built a strong reputation for customer care.
 It is a good value at less than $1,000 (and often even less with coupons), making it a clear pick for our best mattresses for hip pain.